FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 The standard deviation is now close to one!
 Our data is ready!

 ### Model
 We can now directly use `Flux` and let it do all the work internally!
 Let's define a model that takes in 13 inputs (13 features) and gives us a single output (the label).
 We will then pass our entire data through this model in one go, and `Flux` will handle everything for us!
 Remember, we could have declared a model in plain `Julia` as well.
-The model will have 14 parameters, 13 weights, and one bias.
+The model will have 14 parameters: 13 weights and 1 bias.

 ```jldoctest linear_regression_complex
 julia> model = Dense(13 => 1)